sara-sabr/ITStrategy/presentations/en/2019-11-05-CIOEC-Mandate.md

 Avoid Toil

-- Automate as much processes as possible
+- Automate processes as much as possible
 - All teams must have at least two members with knowledge of programming to assist with process automation

 Note:
 Toil is the kind of work tied to running a production service that tends to be manual, repetitive, automatable, tactical, devoid of enduring value, and that scales linearly as a service grows.

+Doesn't need to be the end-to-end in a big bang, can be incrementally automated.

 Invest in automation: 1 month/year (e.g. august) dedicate entirely to automation and process improvement